 However, it’s worth noting that these figures can still vary.
 You might, for example, find a luxurious serviced office in Sheffield whose price goes above and beyond the city’s average.
 And you might just as easily find a more basic offering in London for a lot less than you’d expect.

 When it comes to the cost of your serviced office, what’s key is understanding which services are included in the agreed monthly fee and which are not.

 You might also encounter a couple of surprise fees for things you hadn’t really thought about – for example, your provider might charge you to have your business’ name listed at the building’s reception.

 To avoid surprises, be sure to ask your provider for a thorough list of all the charges that’ll be coming your way – based on the services you’ll require – before signing an agreement.

-Many businesses never move out of serviced offices as they find that, for them, the mix of services represent good value in the longer term.
+Many businesses never move out of serviced offices as they find that, for them, the mix of services represent good value in the long term.

 Others move on once they have stabilised in size – whether to achieve better value for money or a better image with their own office building.
-A larger business might want to provide its own services to employees and display its own signage above the front door.
+A larger business might want to provide its own perks – such as food and games – to employees, and display its own signage above the front door.

-Moving your business into a serviced office could be a cost-effective solution to your workspace needs that avoids the trials and tribulations of traditional property letting.
-It’s an office space option that means you can just move in and get straight down to business while worrying about little else.
+Moving your business into a serviced office could be a cost-effective solution to your workspace needs – that avoids the trials and tribulations of traditional property letting.

 In summary, a serviced office is an office space option that means you can just move in and get straight down to business while worrying about little else – and there’s plenty of flexibility to be enjoyed if you need to make changes to your lease, too.
 However, it has to be said that serviced offices can be expensive compared to other options.